 Certificate of Graduate Study in Public Management

-The online certificate of graduate study in public management is designed primarily for professionals who work in government, whether in a city, county, or state government position.
-It is particularly pertinent for those who may not have had management education, but now find themselves in positions dealing with financial issues, supervision of staff, the challenges of communication and and information technology (such as e-government, confidentiality, and the availability of data on the web), or organizing citizen participation in meetings.
+The Certificate of Graduate Study in Public Management is designed primarily for professionals who work in government, whether in a city, county, or state position, and those who would like to prepare for employment in public service.
+The certificate program is particularly pertinent for those who may not have had management education, but now find themselves in positions dealing with financial issues, supervision of staff, the challenges of communication, information technology, local economic development, sustainability planning, or engaging citizens .
 This certificate will also be helpful to those seeking to develop competencies to move their public service careers ahead to the next level.

-PPM 617 Strategies for Effective Management (Spring, new course)
+- PPM 517 Practical Strategies for Effective Management (3 credits)

-PPM 632 Human Resource Management in Public, Nonprofit, and Health Organizations (Fall)
+- PPM 532 Human Resource Management in Public, Nonprofit, and Health Organizations (3 credits)